aabbtree77/aabbtree77-projects/README.md

 [CV (React show-off)](https://aabbtree77.github.io/cv/), [resume.pdf](https://aabbtree77.github.io/pdfs/RamunasGirdziusasResume.pdf), [cv.pdf](https://aabbtree77.github.io/pdfs/RamunasGirdziusasCV.pdf)

-I studied electrical engineering in Lithuania from 1994 to 1999, followed by research in machine learning in Finland from 2000 to 2008.
+I studied electrical engineering in Lithuania from 1994 to 1999, followed by research in machine learning in Finland from 2000 to 2008, three postdoc projects, and come back in 2014.
-Later I did three postdoc projects and came back to where I belong ;).

 My goal is to become a [software engineer](https://1x.engineer/).
-Without a compiler everything is unnecessarily hard: [algebra](https://aabbtree77.github.io/tensors/), computer science metanotation, uncodified business processes...
+Without a compiler everything is unnecessarily hard: [algebra](https://aabbtree77.github.io/tensors/), computer science metanotation...
+Github, not arXiv.

-An ideal work for me is a rewrite and downscaling, preferably in something static and GC-based.
+The ideal work for me is a rewrite and downscaling, preferably in something static and GC-based.

 Take a look at some of my work in [embedded software](https://github.com/aabbtree77/adast), [IoT](https://github.com/aabbtree77/esp32-vpn), [3D](https://github.com/aabbtree77/twinpeekz2), and [webdev](https://github.com/aabbtree77/law2).